 Products and Services | Savings, CDs, and lending | Checking and lending | Checking, savings, CDs, lending, credit cards, merchant services, and collection services |

-For More Information | Read our Bluevine business checking review | Read our Chase business checking review |
+For More Information | Read our Bluevine business checking review | Read our U.S. Bank business checking review |

-When To Consider an Online-only Bank
+When to Consider an Online-only Bank

 Online-only banks are great for those who don’t make cash deposits or need in-person services regularly.
-Since most already bank online with their major banks, the transition from traditional to online-only banking shouldn’t feel much different from utilizing the online banking features with a major bank.
+Since most already bank online with their major banks, the transition from traditional to an online-only bank shouldn’t feel much different from utilizing the online banking features with a major bank.
 With online-only banks and fintechs, you can still make online payments, fund transfers, and deposits.

-Business owners also find online-only banks and fintechs more enticing because most of them offer low-cost accounts and higher interest rates on savings accounts.
+Business owners also find online-only banks and fintechs more enticing because most offer low-cost accounts and higher interest rates on savings accounts.
 Further, even if the online-only bank you choose has no physical branches, it’ll likely have a large surcharge-free ATM network available for all account holders.

 Frequently Asked Questions (FAQs)